 Dr. Kenneth Ring described two kinds of precognitive visions in the NDE: (1) the personal “flash-forward” and the (2) “prophetic vision.”
 A third category, defined by NDE researcher Craig Lundahl is the “otherworld personal future revelation” (OPFR).
 The OPFR resembles the personal flash-forward in how it previews the experiencer’s personal future, but differs from the personal flash-forward in how it is delivered to the experiencer by another personage in the otherworld rather than appearing in the visual imagery of a life review.
 The OPFR differs from the prophetic vision in having a personal rather than planetary focus.
 Lundahl cites four historic accounts to illustrate major features of the OPFR: (1) entrance into the otherworld, (2) encounter with (3) others who foretell the experiencer’s future, and (4) later occurrence of the foretold events.

-10. The many-minds theory and the NDE
+11. The Many-Minds Theory and the NDE

-The many-minds interpretation of quantum mechanics is an extension of the many-worlds interpretation by proposing distinctions between worlds should be made at the level of the mind of an individual observer.
+The many-minds interpretation of quantum mechanics is an extension of the many-worlds interpretation by proposing that distinctions between worlds should be made at the level of the mind of an individual observer.
 This is the principle supporting the theory of quantum immortality – an interpretation of quantum mechanics which theoretically makes it possible for a human observer to have a continuous infinity of minds in communicating parallel universes.
 These observer states may then be assumed to correspond to definite states of awareness (i.e., many minds) as in the classical description of observation.
 In order to make this theory work, the mind must be a property which can separate from the body as suggested in NDEs and OBEs.

-11. The zero-point field and the NDE
+12. The Zero-Point Field and the NDE

 In quantum theory, the “zero-point field” is a quantum vacuum state or “void” which generally contains nothing but electromagnetic waves and particles popping into and out of existence.
 A zero-point field of the universe is supportive of the holographic principle where consciousness and memories are not localized in the brain but are distributed throughout a holographic universe.
 Brains, acting as receivers, access certain frequencies of quantum information to process.
 This universal zero-point field describes the world and universe as a dynamic web where everything is connected, where consciousness influences matter and creates reality, and where all things are possible.
 According to Albert Einstein, “Space and time are modes in which we think, not conditions in which we live.”

 Dr. Ervin Laszlo, twice nominated for the Nobel Prize, is an integral theorist and champion of this zero-point field as instrumental when understanding consciousness and the universe.
-Laszlo is generally recognized as the founder of systems philosophy who emphasizes the importance of establishing a holistic perspective on the world and man through quantum consciousness.
+Laszlo is generally recognized as the founder of systems philosophy who emphasizes the importance of establishing a holistic perspective on the world and humanity through quantum consciousness.
 Lazlo’s groundbreaking book, “Science and the Akashic Field: An Integral Theory of Everything” makes a compelling case for the zero-point field to be the substance of the entire universe.
 It can theoretically be viewed as the source of all consciousness and matter in the universe.
 Using the Hindu concept of a “cosmic memory” called the “akashic records,” Laszlo theorizes the zero-point field to be the fundamental energy and information-carrying field of the universe, past and present, including all possible parallel universes.
 Laszlo describes how such an informational field explains why the universe appears to be fine-tuned as to form conscious life forms.
 Laszlo’s zero-point akashic field theory solves several problems in quantum physics from nonlocality to quantum entanglement.

 Laszlo’s theory agrees with revelations from the Christian mystic Edgar Cayce.
 When Cayce was asked where he received his psychic information, he answered it was from “the intelligent infinity” as it is “brought into intelligent energy” as a gateway to view the present.
 Cayce acknowledged this “gateway” to be equivalent to the Hindu concept of the “akashic records” and the Christian concept of the “Book of Life.”
 Cayce revealed these otherworldly records are stored in a heavenly “Hall of Records” which corresponds to the so-called “Temple of Knowledge” or the “Temple of Wisdom” appearing in many NDE testimonials.